 Contents

-The Essence of Probate and Non-Probate Assets
+Probate and Non-Probate Assets

 At the heart of probate lies the differentiation of assets.
 While some assets necessitate probate, a notable array does not.
 These non-probate assets, effortlessly bypassing the probate pathway, include jointly held properties, life insurance policies with designated beneficiaries, and registered accounts like RRSPs and TFSAs.
 Direct transfer to beneficiaries is a hallmark of these assets.

-Probate-prone assets in Ontario
+Probate-prone Assets in Ontario

 In Ontario’s legal landscape, assets solely owned by the deceased are typically probate-bound.
 This includes individual bank accounts, personal investments, and real estate.
 Here’s where our real estate lawyer in Toronto can help.